 Why do toy and small dogs have specific diets?

-Dogs are considered toy or small if they reach up to 20 lb as adults.
-Despite their size, toy/small dogs require more energy per body weight (kcal/lb) per day.
-Toy/small dogs also need nutrient-dense foods because of their small stomachs.
+Dogs are considered toy or small if they reach up to 20 lb (9 kg) as adults.
+Despite their size, small dogs require more energy per unit of body weight (kcal/lb) per day.
+Toy/small dogs also need nutrient-dense foods to help them consume enough calories.

 What is different in pet foods for toy/small dogs?